cryptosubh/blog/_drafts/Linux_Vocab.md

 Process by which the shell converts an expression into something else before commands are issued
   * *pathname expansion*
   * *tilde expansion*
-  when a tilde character ~ is used at the beginning of a word, it expands into the name of the home directory of the named user (or the home directory of the current user if no user is named)
+  when a tilde character ~ is used at the beginning of a word, it expands into the name of the home directory of the named user (or the home directory of the current user if no user is named).
   * *arithmetic expansion*
   perform arithmetic by expansion using the following form: $((expression)). only supports integers.
   * *brace expansion*
   * *parameter expansion*
+  substitute the value of a variable for the variable's name.  syntax: $VARIABLE.
 * **word splitting**
+Process by which the shell removes extra white space - treats all spaces, tabs, and newlines as the same *delimiter*
 * **quoting**
+Mechanism for the shell to selectively suppress unwanted expansions
+  * *double quotes*
+  word-splitting; pathname, tilde & brace expansion are suppressed parameter, arithmetic, and command substitution are still carried out